 Management determines the appropriate classification of its marketable securities at the time of purchase and reevaluates such classification as of each balance sheet date.
 We have classified our investments in marketable securities as available-for-sale and as current, as our marketable securities are available to fund current operations, and carry such investments at fair value.
 Available-for-sale investments are initially recorded at cost with changes in fair value recorded through comprehensive loss.
 Realized gains and losses and declines in value judged to be other than temporary are determined based on the specific identification method and are reported in the statements of operations.
-We periodically review our investments for other-than-temporary declines in fair value based on the specific identification method and would write down investments to their fair value if and when an other-than-temporary decline has occurred.
+We periodically review our investments for other-than-temporary declines in fair value based on the specific identification method and other-than-temporary declines are specific identification method and would write down investments to their fair value if and when an other-than-temporary decline has occurred.